eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	which is based on the object-oriented programming model and the relational model, they also use surrogate primary keys to further facilitate information processing \cite{WikipediaContributors2018a6}.
-	- The restrictions on surrogate primary keys are:
+	- The restrictions on surrogate primary keys are
+		\cite{WikipediaContributors2018a6}:
 		* Primary keys are immutable (not changed nor reused)
 			\cite{WikipediaContributors2018a6}
 		* Primary keys should be deleted, together with associated